bgarrido7/FEUP_SEMB/README.md

 # FEUP_SEMB

-playing a bit with ESP32 and Arduino to build a 2WD car conttrolled remotely
+playing a bit with ESP32 and Arduino to build a 2WD car conttrolled remotely for the SEMB course

 final work not saved in this repo

+All the course's information can be viewed [here](https://sigarra.up.pt/feup/pt/UCURR_GERAL.FICHA_UC_VIEW?pv_ocorrencia_id=420321)

 **sensors used:**
 ```